moson-mo/goaurrpc/README.md

 Total:         22   56  23.0     51     186
 ```

+### How to build

+- Download repository `git clone https://github.com/moson-mo/goaurrpc.git`
+- `cd goaurrpc`
+- Build with: `go build cmd/goaurrpc/goaurrpc.go`
+- This will create a binary `goaurrpc`

+### Config file

+See `sample.conf` file.
+The config file can be loaded by specifying "-c" parameter when running goaurrpc.
+For example: `./goaurrpc -c sample.conf`.
+If this parameter is not passed, the default config will be used (sample.conf contains the defaults).

 ### Notes

 Again this is just a quick and dirty POC implementation written in a couple of days.